PLDT: First Pacific Era

 Logo used from November 28, 1996 to June 12, 2016.

-In 1998, Hong Kong–based First Pacific Company Ltd. acquired a 17.5% controlling stake in PLDT for approximately P29.7 billion.
-Following the acquisition by the First Pacific group, Manuel V. Pangilinan became the new president and CEO of PLDT, replacing Cojuangco, who assumed the post of chairman until 2004.
-An additional investment was added in 2000 through a share-swap agreement; where NTT Communications, a subsidiary of Nippon Telegraph and Telephone, acquired a share in PLDT in exchange for its co-owned wireless telecom company Smart Communications.
+In 1998, Hong Kong–based First Pacific Company Ltd. acquired a 17.2% controlling stake in PLDT for approximately P29.7 billion, from the Cojuangco clan & open market purchases Following the acquisition by the First Pacific group, Manuel V. Pangilinan became the new president and CEO of PLDT, replacing Cojuangco, who assumed the post of chairman (replaced Yuchengco) until 2004.
+An additional investment resulting to 24.6% "economic interest" was added in 2000 through a share-swap agreement; where an affiliate Metro Pacific Corporation and NTT Communications, a subsidiary of Nippon Telegraph and Telephone acquired shares in PLDT in exchange for their co-owned wireless telecommunications company Smart Communications.

 PLDT acquired 51.55% of the shares of Digitel from JG Summit Holdings in March 2011 at the cost of ₱69.2 Billion.
 Because of this, the shares of Digitel and JG Summit in the PSE surged while PLDT's remained unchanged.
 The deal resulted in JG Summit having a 12% share in PLDT.
 It was finalized by the National Telecommunications Commission on October 26, 2011.
 In exchange of the transaction, PLDT's subsidiary Smart Communications surrendered the mobile frequency and spectrum being used by its service Red Mobile to the government, which was eventually consummated in 2016.

 On that same year, the Supreme Court of the Philippines ruled with finality on Gamboa vs Teves (G.R.
-No. 176579) (of which the equity shareholding structure of PLDT is at the center of the case) that the definition of "capital" involves the power to vote for the election of directors, and thus this ultimately means "outstanding common and voting preferred shares".
+No. 176579) (of which the equity shareholding structure of PLDT is at the center of the case) that in the context of a public utility the definition of "capital" involves the power to vote for the election of directors, and thus this ultimately means "outstanding common and voting preferred shares".